svetlyak40wt/python-processor/README.rst

 Running this code, will fetch new results for search by query ``My Company`` and output them on the screen.
-Of cause, you could use any other ``output``, supported by the ``processor``.
+Of course, you could use any other ``output``, supported by the ``processor``.
 Browse online documentation to find out which sources and outputs are supported and for to configure them.